Vadim Repin

 Vadim Viktorovich Repin (Вадим Викторович Репин, /ru/; born 31 August 1971) is a Russian and Belgian violinist who lives in Vienna.

 After hearing one of Repin's performances, violinist Yehudi Menuhin said: "Vadim Repin is simply the best and most perfect violinist that I have ever had the chance to hear."

 Education

-Vadim Repin was born in Novosibirsk, Western Siberia, on 31 August 1971.
-In 1985 at fourteen he made his débuts in Tokyo, München, Berlin, Helsinki; a year later in Carnegie Hall.
+Born in Novosibirsk in 1971, Vadim Repin began studying the violin with Zakhar Bron at the age of five, and after only six months made his first public appearance.
+In 1985, at the age of 14, he made his debut in Tokyo, Munich, Berlin, and Helsinki, and the following year he made his debut at Carnegie Hall.

 Professional career

 At the age of 17, he became the youngest winner of violin section of the Queen Elisabeth Music Competition in Brussels.
 He was a member of the jury in the 2009 violin section of this competition.
-Vadim Repin has played under such leading conductors as Simon Rattle, Valery Gergiev, Mariss Jansons, and Yehudi Menuhin.
+Vadim Repin has played under leading conductors including Yehudi Menuhin, Pierre Boulez, Riccardo Chailly, Charles Dutoit, Valery Gergiev, Mariss Jansons, James Levine, Zubin Mehta, Riccardo Muti, Simon Rattle, Esa-Pekka Salonen, Vladimir Ashkenazy, Kent Nagano, Seiji Ozawa, Christian Thielemann and Nayden Todorov.

 Vadim Repin has been a frequent guest at festivals such as the BBC Proms, Tanglewood, Gstaad and Verbier.
 In 2010 he played the premiere of James MacMillan Violin Concerto with the London Symphony Orchestra under Gergiev which was dedicated to him.